Short-term rental operators had TVs in every property and no way to utilized them. We built the system that changed that.

 Moment-first experience before deep interaction

-The product centered on a single arrival moment first, with interactive layouts introduced later as optional extensions.
+Early feedback pushed for more features at launch.
+Instead, we centered the product on a single arrival moment first, with interactive layouts introduced later as optional extensions.

 Brand presence over full white-labeling

-We kept a minimal on-screen brand to support long-term growth despite requests for full white-labeling.
+Hosts frequently requested full white-labeling.
+Instead, we kept a minimal on-screen brand to support long-term growth.

 Curated media over unlimited content